Artin Approximation: Classical Artin Approximation

 We define

 and Theorem \ref{Pl} is proven in the case of systems of linear equations.\\ \end{example}

 \begin{proof}[Sketch of the proof of Theorem \ref{Pl}] The proof is very similar to the proof of Theorem \ref{Ar68}.
 It is also an induction on $n$.
-The beginning of the proof is the same, so we can assume that $r=h$ and we need to prove an analogue of Lemma \ref{lemma1} with parameters for $g=\d^2$ where $\d$ is the determinant of the jacobian matrix $\frac{\partial f}{\partial y}$.
-But in order to prove it we need to make a slight modification in the proof.
-Here we will make a linear change of variables and assume that $\d(x,\wdh{y}(x))$ is regular with respect to $x_n$, i.e.
+The beginning of the proof is the same, so we can assume that $r=h$ and we need to prove an analogue of Lemma \ref{lemma1} with parameters for $g=\d^2$ where $\d$ is the first $h\times h$ minor of the jacobian matrix $\frac{\partial f}{\partial y}$.
+But in order to prove it we need to make a slight but crucial modification in the proof.
+First we make a linear change of variables and assume that $\d(x,\wdh{y}(x))$ is regular with respect to $x_n$, i.e.

 We set